nathan-collins/cv/README.md

 _August 2018 - August 2019_

 - Asset management system initially designed for vending machines, with the design to make it available for all unattended assets.
+- Agile environment team lead with a mentor to guide and help through agile processes.
 - Progressive web application.
 (NodeJS, Polymer, Firebase, Firestore, Mysql migration)
 - Extremely complex application to allow for a worldwide of scenarios.
 - Startup application designed to scale but to also develop quickly.